 We didn’t get into Hiroshima until really late and literally stayed at our airbnb for like 8 hours.

 When we got into Hiroshima really late at night, we woke up to a new city.
 We straight away went to check out the memorial park which was absolutely fascinating to see.
 I was interested to see what Hiroshima would be like but it’s a city that hasn’t forgotten but has moved on.
-Unlike the busyness of Tokyo or Osaka, Hiroshima is a much quieter city in a beautiful part of Japan and there is plenty of things to do in Hiroshima.
+Unlike the busyness of Tokyo or Osaka, it is a much quieter city in a beautiful part of Japan and there is plenty of things to do in Hiroshima.

 The ferry ride over to Miyajima is free if you have the JR pass!

 Looking to store your luggage at the train station in Hiroshima?
 We managed to find some lockers at Hiroshima train station (there’s more on the third floor if the ground floor one’s are taken) to put our backpacks away before we jumped on the train and ferry to Miyajima to see the famous shrine in the water.
 Put Miyajima on your Japan itinerary because it’s amazing!